Archive User Support

-MAST archive staff members assist the general science community with searches for data, visualization with Portal components, data retrievals, and also assist Principal Investigators with establishing authorization for their team members to access to their proprietary data.
-Archive science staff assist JWST PI and Archival Research teams in preparing High-Level Science Products (HLSPs) that will be hosted by MAST.
+Archive science staff will also assist JWST PI and Archival Research teams in preparing High-Level Science Products (HLSPs) that will be hosted by MAST.

-HLSPs are those derived at least in part from JWST (or other hosted mission) data holdings.
+HLSPs are those derived at least in part from JWST (or another mission hosted at MAST) data holdings.
 These products generally include measurements of astrophysical target attributes, including:

 - spectral feature or light-curve characterizations

 of images, spectra, or catalogs that are not produced by the standard processing pipelines.
 HLSPs for JWST may be be composed or derived in part from non-JWST data, including ground-based data, provided that they are critical to the goals of the primary JWST program.

 In order to enable meaningful searches on contributed datasets, and to provide a consistent and comprehensive set of metadata to users, there are a variety of requirements and recommendations for contributed data collections, in the following categories:

 - Metadata content

 - File nomenclature

 - Data provenance